-Fitch expects mine output to rise at an average annual rate of 3.2% from 2020 to 2029, from 20.4 Mt to 27.7 Mt, while Bernstein identified 11 reasons copper supply could disappoint and warned that consensus forecasts overpromise and underdeliver.
+Fitch expects mine output to rise at an average annual rate of 3.2% from 2020 to 2029, from 20.4 Mt to 27.7 Mt.
+Bernstein, however, identifies 11 reasons why copper supply could disappoint and warnes consensus forecasts overpromise and underdeliver.

 New mines needed

-The expansion of existing mines accounts for the majority of new copper production scheduled to come online by 2024, after which new projects will be required to bridge the growing gap expected by analysts.
-However, this will require significant investments amid a strong performance from other commodities during the pandemic, most notably gold.
+Expansion of existing mines accounts for the majority of new copper production scheduled to come online by 2024, after which new projects will be required to bridge the growing gap expected by analysts.
+However, this will require significant investment amid a strong performance from other commodities during the pandemic, most notably gold.

-Some copper projects benefit from the output of valuable byproducts.
+Some copper projects benefit from the production of valuable byproducts.
 Revenues are chiefly bolstered by gold and molybdenum, followed by silver and cobalt, according to Market Intelligence commodities analyst Gregory Rodwell.

 Copper is not only vital to all types of batteries but also to other components of electric vehicles, such as motors and charging equipment, Bernstein noted.
 Thus, copper is expected to dominate the surge in demand for battery metals by volume over the coming decades.